 Achievement of Arms

-The Worshipful Company of Spectacle Makers was incorporated by Royal Charter on 16th May 1629, but it did not approach the College of Arms for an official “Achievement of Arms” on which it could base its seal until 1950.
-Before then, the Spectacle Makers of London had adopted two unofficial coats of arms.
+The Worshipful Company of Spectacle Makers was incorporated by Royal Charter on 16th May 1629, but it did not approach the College of Arms for an official “Achievement of Arms” until the 20th Century.

 It was not until 1949 that the Company opened negotiations with the College of Arms for an official grant.
 This was made on 18th September 1950, after a degree of argument, and is properly described as follows: